Gyromitra esculenta: Controversies

 In 2015, Swedish chef Paul Svensson caused a controversy when he prepared a dish with Gyromitra esculenta in a TV show.
-Mushroom expert Monica Svensson criticized him for including it, because of the mushroom's carcinogenic substances and the risk that inexperienced people might misinterpret the recipe and omit the steps that reduce the toxicity level.
+Mushroom expert Monica Svensson criticized him for including it, because monomethylhydrazine is a known carcinogen and there is a risk that inexperienced people might misinterpret the recipe and omit the steps that reduce the toxicity level.
 She also expressed criticism to Per Morberg for similar reasons.
-Paul Svensson said that he was not aware of the carcinogenic effects and apologized afterwards, and he promised to remove the mushroom from his dishes.
+Paul Svensson said that he was not aware of the carcinogenic effects and apologized afterwards, and he promised to remove Gyromitra from his dishes.

 Preparation

 Most of the gyromitrin must be removed to render false morels edible.
 The recommended procedure involves either first drying and then boiling the mushrooms, or boiling the fresh mushrooms directly.
 To prepare fresh mushroom it is recommended that they are cut into small pieces and parboiled twice in copious amounts of water, at least three parts water to one part chopped mushrooms, for at least five minutes, after each boiling the mushroom should be rinsed thoroughly in clean water.
-Each round of parboiling reduces the gyromitrin contents to a tenth.
+Each round of parboiling reduces the free gyromitrin contents to a tenth.
+Significant amounts of gyromitrin are retained in the internal structure of the mushroom even after boiling.
+After 3 rounds of boiling for 5 minutes and discarding the water, the gyromitrin content is reduced to 6-15% of the original.
+After 5 rounds, this content is reduced to 7%.
 The gyromitrin is leached into the water where it will remain, therefore the parboiling water must be discarded and replaced with fresh water after each round of boiling.
 However, it is still recommended that the mushroom be boiled after drying.